2021–22 NIHL National League season: National Autumn Cup

-The National Autumn Cup was hosted between the 17th September and 23rd November 2021, each team playing each other once in the group stage (either home or away) totalling 8 matches.
+The National Autumn Cup was hosted between 17 September and 23 November 2021, each team playing each other once in the group stage (either home or away) totalling 8 matches.

 Group stage

-The Group Stage took place between 17th September and 10th October 2021 Teams receive 2 points for a win and 1 point for an overtime loss.
+The group stage took place between 17 September and 10 October 2021.
+Teams receive 2 points for a win and 1 point for an overtime loss.
 In the event that two or more teams were tied on points, goal difference was used to determine the rankings.